Atlantic.Net Blog

 In this post, we will show you how to install SSH and set up SSH key-based authentication on Arch Linux.

-By default, the default repository is outdated in Arch Linux, so you will need to modify the default mirror list.
+By default, the default repository is outdated in Arch Linux, so you will need to modify the default mirror list if you have not done so already.
 You can do it by editing the mirrorlist configuration file:

 nano /etc/pacman.d/mirrorlist